-The monument to Brigadier General John Robinson is northwest of Gettysburg on Doubleday Avenue at Robinson Avenue.
-(39.843464° N, 77.241886° W; Google map; Monument map: Doubleday & Robinson Avenues) It was dedicated by the State of New York in 1917.
+The monument to Union Brigadier General (later Major General) John Robinson is northwest of Gettysburg on Doubleday Avenue.
+(Doubleday & Robinson Avenues tour map) It was dedicated by the State of New York in 1917.

 John Cleveland Robinson

 Cadet U.S.M.A.
 July 1, 1835.
 Second

 Lieut.
 Fifth U.S. Infantry Oct.
 27, 1839.
 First

 Lieut.
 June 18, 1846.
 Captain August 12,

 1850.
 Major Second Infantry Feb.
 20, 1862.